ska-telescope/ska-rucio-ivoa-integration/README.md

 1. an instance of postgres with the [pgSphere](https://pgsphere.github.io/) extension enabled and necessary schema (`postgres-metadata`),
 2. (optional) an instance of jupyterlab with notebooks demonstrating how to interact with these IVOA services using [pyvo](https://pypi.org/project/pyvo/) (`jupyter`),
-3. (optional, DaCHS only) a [Datalink](https://www.ivoa.net/documents/DataLink/) service that can be used to return an IVOA compliant `VOTable` describing the location of the nearest Rucio replica for a given DID.
-Note that the datalink service has only been tested with the DaCHS implementation.
+3. (optional, DaCHS only) [DEPRECATED/MOVED] A Datalink service was previously here but has been moved to `ska-src-api-integration-environment`.

 The postgres schema is dependent on which IVOA service provider is selected.
 As such, when building the `postgres-metadata` service it is necessary to provide the build argument `POSTGRES_INIT_DIR` which specifies the directory containing the database initialisation scripts (relative to `etc/init`).